giacomosodini/giacomosodini.github.io/content/posts/theme-documentation-basics.md

 ### Avatar URL

-This is the image url for the avatar on the homepage and the header.
+This is the image url for the  on the homepage and the header.

 ```toml
 [params]